What is Ceiling Water Damage?

 Repair the Leak

 Next, repair the leak.
-You may be able to take care of this on your own, if you’re handy with that sort of thing, or call in a professional.
-Take care the whatever is causing the leak gets repaired properly, or you’ll just be dealing with this problem again.
-Skipping to drying everything out and then going about your business as usual is only a temporary solution.
+You may be able to take care of this on your own, if you’re handy with that sort of thing.
+Most of us will need to call in a professional.
+Take care that whatever is causing the leak gets repaired properly or you’ll just be dealing with this problem again.
+Skipping to drying everything out without repairing the leak and then going about your business as usual is only a temporary solution.

 Dry Everything Out

-Now is the time to get rid of the water that has accumulated, as well as any materials that have been damaged, and dry out what remains.
-This step is particularly important, because it is this drying that will keep mold from growing, which can be a major problem.
+Time to remove the water that has accumulated as well as any materials that have been damaged, - and dry out what remains.
+This step is particularly important; it is this drying that will keep mold from growing, which can turn into a major problem.
 It only takes 24 hours for mold to begin growing.
 Professional water restoration companies use moisture meters to verify the dry out is complete.
+Just because it looks dry, that doesn't mean it is dry!

 Remove materials that have been damaged, such as discolored materials, anything containing mold or mildew, and damaged drywall.
 Be careful not to cut through any electrical wires.
 This is the most dangerous part of this process, and one reason you may choose to reach out to a professional to take care of this step.

 Use one or two industrial drying fans to fully dry out the areas above and below the damage.
 Make sure to get everything completely dry.
-Wait a couple of days, and check to see whether any new water has accumulated.
-If it has, you’ll know that the leak repair did not work as planned.
+You might want to turn down the thermostat, too.
+Warm air holds more moisture than cool air.
+The cooler the temperature, the faster it will dry.
+Wait a couple of days, and check to see if it is really dry or whether any new water has accumulated.
+It might mean that your leak repair failed or that you did not completely dry the impacted materials.

-It is a good idea to bring in professionals when removing and drying out materials from a major leak, as they can assess the extent of the damage and make sure everything is taken care of properly.
+It is a good idea to bring in professionals when removing and drying out materials if you have more than one inch of standing water or if water is "dirty", as they can assess the extent of the damage, contamination and make sure everything is taken care of properly.

 Repair the Ceiling